Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 - Analyzed and remodeled multiple classifiers Random Forest, Decision Tree by optimizing hyperparameters to improve accuracy by 6% and F1-score by 12% for predicting students’ grades.
 - Demonstrated understanding of machine learning fundamentals, including data preparation, model selection, and performance evaluation, with model selection achieving 87.3% accuracy and 0.913 F1-score.
 - Enhanced hyperparameters tuning using GridSearchCV, leading to significant 41% improvement in F1 score.
+- Conducted comprehensive analysis of student grades to identify correlations between different factors and academic performance, aiming to assist educational institutions in improving student outcomes.

 ### Fault Prediction for Combination Circuits | (June 2022 - Nov 2022)